 2.1 Basics of Probability, Counting Principles-Additive principle, multiplicative principle, counting Rules-Permutations and combinations.
-Rules and relationship between permutations and combinations (without proof), concept of deterministic and non-deterministic models (Random experiments) 2.2 Definitions of sample space and types of sample space: (i) Sample space, (ii) Types of sample space: finite, countably infinite and uncountable.
+Rules and relationship between permutations and combinations (without proof), concept of deterministic and non- deterministic models (Random experiments) 2.2 Definitions of sample space and types of sample space: (i) Sample space, (ii) Types of sample space: finite, countably infinite and uncountable.
 Real life examples.
-Definitions of Event and types of event: Event and concept of occurrence of an event, (i) Elementary event, (ii) complement of an event, (iii) certain event, (iv) impossible event, (v) Relative complement event, Mutually exclusive events or Disjoint events (for two and three events), mutually exclusive and exhaustive events (for two and three events), mutually exclusive and exhaustive events, partition of sample space.
+Definitions of Event and types of event: Event and concept of occurrence of an event, (i) Elementary event, (ii) complement of an event, (iii) certain event, (iv) impossible event, (v) Relative complement event, Mutually exclusive events or Disjoint events (for two and three events), mutually, Exhaustive events (for two and three events), mutually exclusive and exhaustive events, partition of sample space.
 Algebra of events including De Morgan's rules and its representation in set theory notation.
 2.3 Classical definition of probability and its limitations.
 Equiprobable and non-equiprobable sample space, classical definition of probability, Addition theorem on probability, limitations of classical definition.
 Situations where classical definition of probability is applicable.
-Axiomatic approach of probability-Axioms of Probability, Situations where axiomatic approach of probability is applicable, Addition theorem on probability and its generalization.
-Various results on Probability, Boole's inequality.
+Axiomatic approach of probability-Axioms of Probability, Situations where axiomatic approach of probability is applicable, Addition theorem on probability and its generalization. various results on Probability, Boole's inequality.
 Numerical examples and problems.
 Definition of conditional probability of an event.
-Results on conditional probability, Definition of independence of two events P (A \cap B) = P (A) P (B), Pairwise independence and mutual independence for three events, Multiplication theorem, P (A \cap B) = P (B)P (A B).
-Generalization to P (A \cap B \cap C).
+Results on conditional probability, Definition of independence of two events P (A $\cap \mathbf{R}$) - $\mathbf{P}(\mathbf{A}) \mathbf{P}(\mathbf{R})$.
+Deirwise independence and mutual independence $(A \cap D) = P(A) + P(D)$, Failwise independence and indudal independence for three events.
+Multiplication theorem $P(A \cap D) = P(D)P(A D)$ For unce events, Muniplication medicin, $r(A + D) - P(D)^P(A D)$.
+Generalization to $P(A \cap B \cap C)$ $\bigcup (A D C).$

 - 1. Agarwal, B. L. (2003).
 Programmed Statistics, Second Edition, New Age International Publishers, New Delhi. - 2.
 Gupta, S. C. and Kapoor, V. K. (1983).
-Fundamentals of Mathematical Statistics, Eleventh Edition, Sultan Chand and Sons Publishers, New Delhi. - 3.
-Mood, A.M.
+Fundamentals of Mathematical Statistics, Eleventh Edition, Sultan Chand and Sons Publishers, New Delhi.

+3. Mood, A.M.
 Graybill, F.A. and Boes, D.C.
 (2007):Introduction to the Theory of Statistics, 3rd